As a copywriter, the pieces you write will almost always include a call to action, or CTA.

 If users are at the top of the funnel—they are just learning about the brand and the problem it solves—then you may use a soft call to action.

-For example, if you’re writing for a brand that is selling a $5,000/month service, sending an email to users who have just subscribed for a free eBook, you may use a soft call to action like “Learn more,” or “Read more.”
+For example, if you’re writing for a brand that is selling a $5,000/month service, sending an email to users who have just subscribed for a free eBook, you may use a soft call to action like “Learn more” or “Read more.”

 You’ll want to understand where any piece of copy you’re writing fits into the bigger marketing picture so you know if you’re targeting users at the top, middle, or bottom of the funnel.

-A Call to Action Needs to Include the Action
+A CTA Needs to Include the Action

-For example, if you want users to a website to sign up for a free trial, you could test “Try it free” against “get started.”
-Remember: when testing copy, you’ll want to keep the design the same for a true A/B test.
-You could also test “try it free” on a red button versus a blue button and see if the color changes the outcome; but you’ll want the copy to remain the same on both buttons so you’re not left guessing whether color or copy was the reason users clicked.
+Remember: When testing copy, you’ll want to keep the design the same for a true A/B test.
+You could also test “Try it free” on a red button versus a blue button and see if the color changes the outcome, but you’ll want the copy to remain the same on both buttons so you’re not left guessing whether color or copy was the reason users clicked.

 Other elements of the CTA that you may want to test when applicable include: